Chenghuexin/Obsidian_backup/Paper/Leetcode/Sorting/Kth element.md

         // increasing order

         while(true){
-			// find the element which is larger than while(nums[++temp_start] < nums[start] && temp_start < end);
+			// find the element which is larger than piviot while(nums[++temp_start] < nums[start] && temp_start < end);

-            while(nums[--temp_end] > nums[start] && temp_end > start);
+			// find the element which is smaller than piviot while(nums[--temp_end] > nums[start] && temp_end > start);

+			// it means
             if(temp_start >= temp_end){

                 break;